HakonHarnes/emcc-obf/README.md

 ## Usage

 A brief description of each flag can be found [here](https://github.com/HakonHarnes/emcc-obf/blob/main/docs/flags.md).
-Some of them are translated from 中國人 to the best of my ability, sorry!
+Some of them are translated from 中文 to the best of my ability, sorry!
 The flags operate at the LLVM-level and have to be passed to Emscripten through the `-mllvm` flag.
 For instance, if you want to add bogus control flow and set the probability to 100% for each basic block, you would have to do:

 ```shell